Broadmarsh car park in Nottingham was one of the least admired buildings in the city

 Now, with Maple’s help, its replacement is regarded as an important city landmark.

-Aluminium and Equitone panels, cast glass panels, terracotta tiles and vertical aluminium fins give the new 1,200-space multi-storey a bright and modern look.
+Aluminium and Equitone rainscreen cladding, cast glass panels, terracotta tiles and vertical aluminium fins give the new 1,200-space multi-storey a bright and modern look.
 In fact, it’s hard to believe the building (which also houses a new bus station) is really a car park.

 “I think it looks fantastic,” said City Council Leader, Cllr David Mellen.
 “It’s a key part of the rejuvenation of the city’s Southside, and is already making a dramatic difference to the look and feel of this part of the city centre.”

 The façade design by Leonard Design Architects takes its inspiration from the new Nottingham College and heritage buildings nearby.
-Terracotta tiles match the hues of local brickwork, and are complemented by aluminium, Equitone and cast glass panels, while the vertical fins make a striking design statement.
+Terracotta tiles match the hues of local brickwork, and are complemented by rainscreen cladding and cast glass panels, while the vertical fins make a striking design statement.